 The one continent that doesn’t have any land-living turtles is Australia (aside from Antarctica, which doesn’t have turtles at all).
 They do have plenty of turtles, though, and we’re now going to include a pink-bellied sideneck turtle (Emydura subglobosa) in our studies.
 These turtles are native to Australia and New Guinea, and they are a special group of turtles that can’t draw heads back in their shells.
 When “Pinky” gets scared, all she can do is turn her head to the side–hence then name “sideneck.”
+If you're interested in the topic, you may find and buy term papers online to further your knowledge.

 The reason for this unusual neck arrangement is due to their skeleton, which can be seen below.